-During the credit bubble, it seems that all bank chiefs like Fred Goodwin had to do was click their fingers, and UK politicians like Gordon Brown and regulators like John Tiner jumped.
+During the credit bubble, it seems that all that arrogant and domineering bank chiefs like Fred Goodwin had to do was click their fingers, and UK politicians like Gordon Brown and Ed Balls and regulators like John Tiner and Sir Callum McCarthy jumped.

 This must explain why the FSA approved the bank’s April 2008 rights issue prospectus; why it sat idly by while RBS became horrendously over-leveraged; why it sanctioned the NatWest takeover in February 2000; why it sanctioned 27 other deals, many of which were value destructive and exposed the bank’s UK depositors and shareholders to unnecessary risk; and why it greenlighted the insane €72bn takeover of ABN Amro in October 2007 (months after the credit crisis had set in and by which time the Dutch bank had a negative value following its proclivity for feasting on toxic crap that had been dumped by savvier Wall Street institutions).

 Perhaps , by issuing its press release last Thursday, the FSA imagined that it might be able to cover its tracks and lay the matter to rest.
 If so, the regulator is deluding itself.

 The British people are gradually waking up to the fact that they have been scammed on a massive scale.
 A cosy cabal including auditors, bankers, regulators and the government has become so successful at bilking the British public, shareholders, customers and taxpayers, at the same time trampling over truth and justice, they must have thought they could remain above the law ad infinitum.